confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 Single field (un)wrapping
 -------------------------

-.. note:: The ``DELIMITED`` format is not effected by single field unwrapping.
+.. note:: The ``DELIMITED`` format is not affected by single field unwrapping.

 Controlling deserializing of single fields